Meetups

 Speaker Ongoing

-I regularly speak at meetups about code, mostly about JavaScript.
-The image you see is from the logos of three of the meetups: BostonJS, BrooklynJS, and Papers We Love Boston, which I coorganized for a few months.
-I upload all of my slides here.
+I regularly speak at meetups and conferences about code and open source.
+The image you see is from the logos of three of the meetups I used to help organize: BostonJS, BrooklynJS, and Papers We Love Boston.
+I try to upload all of my slides here.
+Let me know if I am missing one!

 I also have given dozens of academic talks about linguistics: for a list of publications, go here.